github/opensource.guide/_articles/building-community.md

   </p>
 </aside>

-People are excited to contribute to projects when they feel as sense of ownership.
+People are excited to contribute to projects when they feel a sense of ownership.
 That doesn't mean you need to turn over your project's vision or accept contributions you don't want.
-But the more you can give credit to others, the more likely they are to stick around.
+But the more you give credit to others, the more they'll stick around.

 See if you can find ways to share ownership with your community as much as possible.
 Here are some ideas: